 Then there is the fact that suggested career choices for any particular personality type or strength clusters are pretty broad.
 For example, a Myers-Briggs ENFJ is pointed to teaching, counseling, nursing, and perhaps management.
 The exact opposite Myers-Briggs type (ISTP) is directed to computing, engineering, accounting……and managament!

-Of course career testing can be valuable in identifying career paths to explore, but the emphasis needs to be on the exploration, rather than relying on the test to answer the question "what should I do?"
-There are several excellent published frameworks for this exploration, notably "The Pathfinder" by Nicholas Lore and the classic "What Color Is Your Parachute".
-Completing the recommended exercises is sure to be valuable, particularly in the context of working with an expert career counselor who can think "outside the box" about what the results suggest.
+Of course career testing can be valuable in identifying career paths to explore, but the emphasis needs to be on the exploration, rather than relying on the test to answer the question “what should I do?”
+There are several excellent published frameworks for this exploration, notably “Designing Your Life” by Bill Burnett and Dave Evans, and “Roadmap” by Dave McAllister and Roadmap Nation.
+Completing the recommended exercises is sure to be valuable, particularly in the context of working with an expert career counselor who can think “outside the box” about what the results suggest.

 Let me address another important aspect of career uncertainty, and the way exploration fits in: how to respond to people you’ve sought for guidance or ideas or connections or specific opportunities when they ask you “What do you want to do?”
 I advise my clients to be very upfront about uncertainty, but not to respond with “I have no idea.”
 That doesn’t give your connection anything to work with.
 Instead, respond with something along the lines of “That’s exactly why I’m talking with you.
 I can tell you that I have some interest in… (technology, marketing, analysis, social justice, making an impact, making money, etc – choose 2 or 3 as a place to start).
 And I know I’m good with (people, numbers, problem solving, creativity, organization, my hands, etc. – enumerate a few of these).
 This approach will encourage a more open, creative, brainstorming kind of a conversation – exactly what you need when you’re uncertain.
 As you engage in these kinds of conversations a much clearer picture will almost certainly emerge.